processing/art-plus-code/_curriculum/01-03_Assessment.md

 ---
 # This is the frontmatter
-title: "Capturing Movement with Digital Lines" # Title and Heading 1
+title: "Lost and Found" # Title and Heading 1
-permalink: /capturingMovement-assessment/ # Give your page a permalink
+permalink: /lostAndFound-assessment/ # Give your page a permalink
 published: true

 ---